nisagulaslan/HashCityGraph/README.md

 > 🗓️ Created during my **Second Year** of university.

 ## 📌 Project Overview
-This project was implemented as a **two-person collaborative assignment**.

 This project models a weighted graph using city names and implements custom hashing techniques to manage vertex indexing.
 All operations are handled via **custom data structures and algorithms**, avoiding the use of Java’s built-in graph-related libraries.

+> 🔒 Note:
+> Implemented as a **two-person collaborative assignment**.
-> 🔒 Note: Usage of known algorithms (like Dijkstra) or Java’s built-in graph libraries was forbidden.
+> Usage of known algorithms (like Dijkstra) or Java’s built-in graph libraries was forbidden.

 ---